 Indian Christian Marriage Act 1872 is the law regulating the consecration of marriages amongst the Christian Community in India.
 Christian marriage registration falls under the Indian Christian Marriage Act 1872 initially enacted by the British-Indian administration.
 Like this, there are other laws for wedding/marriages of other religions /Believes etc. too.

 Indian Christian Marriage Act of 1872 governs all Christian marriages in India.
-According to the Christian Marriage Act, such marriages can only be solemnized by a minister or a priest of a church.
+According to the Christian Marriage Act, such marriages can only be solemnized by a Minister or a Priest of a church.
 After the marriage, the priest may register the marriage and issue a marriage certificate, thereby endorsing the marriage.
-A marriage, performed earlier by a Priest or Minister of the Church, can also be enrolled in the register of the Registrar of Marriages.
-It is compulsory for each party involved in the marriage to make an application to the concerned authority located within its place of residence, in order to get a marriage registered.
+Prior to the marriage by a Priest or Minister of the Church, one also has to get enrolled in the register of the Registrar of Marriages.
+It is compulsory for each party involved in the marriage to make an application to the concerned authority located within its place of residence stating the purpose of their marriage in order to get a marriage registered.

 Requirements for Christian Marriage Registration

 In order to constitute a valid marriage under the Indian Christian Marriage Act, it is a requirement that either one or both parties are Christians.
 Unless one of the parties to the marriage is governed by its own personal law forbidding such a marriage on the grounds of prohibited steps of the relationship, the marriage will be considered null and void, or redundant under the Act.
 To constitute a legitimate marriage under the Act, the following factors have to be fulfilled: